nvfp/carbon/README.md

 # carbon

-This is a Python utilities module developed by the [author](https://nvfp.github.io) that bundles functions used across many of his projects.
+This is a Python toolkit that bundles handy utility functions such as color interpolations, activation functions, Perlin noise, and others.
+The aim is to build them from the ground up to help understand how they work.

-*Quick Tip*: If you're here because you need to run a specific project that uses this module, simply follow the **Installation** section.
+*Quick Tip*: If you're here because you need to run a specific project that uses this module, you can jump directly to the **Installation** section.

 ![carbon's banner](_archive/20230515-banner-640.jpg)